 Table of Contents

-Terminally ill seniors that have life insurance policies are able to receive a portion of their death benefit from their insurance company in advance of their death.
+Terminally ill, and sometimes chronically ill, seniors that have life insurance policies are able to receive a portion of their death benefit from their insurance company in advance of their death.
 This is referred to as accelerated death benefits or ADB.
 These benefits can be used for any purpose the senior chooses, including home care, nursing home care, assisted living, and hospice.
 ADB beneficiaries still receive a death benefit, although it is reduced by the amount of the accelerated death benefit.

 A similar option for terminally ill seniors is a viatical settlement.
 Under a viatical, the policy is sold to a third party and the policyholder receives a lump sum settlement.
 The major difference between accelerated death benefits and viatical settlements is that with ADB the policy owner must continue to pay the monthly premiums.
 With a viatical settlement, the purchaser of the policy takes over the monthly payments.
 For this reason, seniors might consider a viatical settlement instead.
 Read more about the pros and cons.